w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 1. Validators are assigned to parachains by the **Validator Assignment** routine.
 2. A collator produces the parachain block (known as parachain candidate, or candidate) along with PoV.
-3. The collator forwards the candidate and PoV to validators assigned to the same parachain via the **Collator Protocol**.
+3. The collator forwards the candidate and PoV to validators assigned to the same parachain via the **Collator Distribution** subsystem.
 4. The validators assigned to the parachain participate to the **Candidate Backing** subsystem.
 Candidates that gather enough signed validity statement are considered **"backable"** and their backing is the set of signed statements.
 5. A relay chain block author (selected by [BABE][]) can note up to 1 backable candidate for each parachain to be included in the relay chain block alongside its backing.
 Once included in the relay chain the candidate is considered backable in the fork of the relay chain.
 6. Once backable in the relay chain, the candidate is considered to be "pending availability", i.e. it is not considered to be part of the parachain until it is **proven available**.